kanchankukreti/Fake-News-Detection-using-ML-NLP/README.md

 # Fake-News-Detection-using-ML-NLP
-Fake News Detection using ML &amp; NLP
+Fake News Detection using ML,  NLP and Deep learning